Julianna-szabo/DE1_Homework/TERM/README.md

 ## Gathering the data

+Coming from the hospitality industry, I wanted to find data related to that since I would understand it.
+I found a great data set on cruise lines, which really interest me.

 I found my data on data.works.
 The data has been collected and previously analysed by Brandon Telle.
 This is the link: https://data.world/brandon-telle/cruise-ship-locations